emberjs/ember-rails/README.md

 ## Setting Ember Variant

-After running `bundle install` make sure you set the ember variant for your enviroments in their respected files with.
+After running `bundle install` make sure you set the ember variant for your enviroments in their respective files with.

     config.ember.variant = :development # or :production